 Instructions

-- Crumble the fresh yeast into a tall bowl and mix with the water until dissolved completely.
-Sift the flours and salt into the bowl of your food processor, add the yeast water and let knead for about 20 minutes.
+1. Crumble the fresh yeast into a tall bowl and mix with the water until dissolved completely.
+Sift the flour and salt into the bowl of a food processor (with dough hooks), add the yeast water and let the dough knead for about 20 minutes.

-- Add the dough to a bowl twice the sice of the doughs volume and cover loosely with plastic wrap and place in the fridge over night for 12 hours.
+2. Transfer the dough to a large bowl/container that fits into your fridge.
+Cover the dough loosely with plastic wrap and place it in the fridge overnight for a minimum of 12 hours.

 Notes